Zearin/cucumber/content/cucumber/hooks.md

 Sometimes you may want a certain hook to run only for certain scenarios.
 This can be achieved by associating a `Before`, `After`, `Around` or `AfterStep` hook with one or more [tags](/cucumber/tags/).
 You can OR and AND tags in much the same way as you can when running Cucumber from the command line.
 Examples:

-For OR tags, pass the tags in a single string comma separated:
+Pass `OR` tags in a single string, comma-separated:

 ```ruby
 Before('@cucumis, @sativus') do